ElektraInitiative/libelektra/doc/decisions/key_string_return_value.md

 ## Constraints

 Because the return value of the function is const char\*, there are not so many possibilities for a change to this behavior, as every possible return value - except for a NULL pointer - could just be the value of the string of the Key.
-Possible changes to this behaviour would be:
+Possible changes to this behavior would be:

 ## Assumptions